 Answered By: Timothy Grasso

 Online Access: The easiest way to access doctoral dissertations and theses is online through Proquest's Dissertations and Theses Global database, the most comprehensive collection of full-text dissertations and theses from the U.S. and around the world.
-ProQuest Dissertations contains nearly 2.5 million full text dissertations, and 5 million dissertation citations.
+ProQuest Dissertations contains more than 3 million full text dissertations, and 2 million dissertation citations.
 Most full-text content is available beginning with 1997, but selected online dissertations are also available before 1997, and citation and abstracts go as far back as 1861.

 Many recent Fuller dissertations are also available online through the Digital Commons@Fuller.
 Dissertations can be discovered through use of the full text search bar, or by viewing specific degree collections organized by graduate program and degree.